-pH: A CRUCIAL ASPECT OF WINEMAKING

-How to manage consequences of pH increase during vinification
+pH: A CRUCIAL ASPECT OF WINEMAKING How to manage consequences of pH increase during vinification?

-The biggest challenges of climate change for the wine industry are connected to increased temperatures and long periods of water stress.
-These conditions favor accelerated ripening of fruit which leads to higher sugar content, delayed phenolic ripeness, increased pH, and decreased acidity.
+One of biggest challenges of climate change facing the wine industry is linked to increased temperatures and long periods of water stress.
+These conditions favor an accelerated ripening of fruit, which leads to higher sugar content, delayed phenolic ripeness, increased pH, and decreased acidity.
 These result in negative consequences for the production of high-quality, balanced wines with a long shelf-life.
 THE MAIN COMPLICATIONS OF INCREASED pH

-Antimicrobial Protection

-Wine is more at risk of microbial contamination.
+Antimicrobial Protection Wine is at higher risk of microbial contamination.
 This makes sulfite alternatives that are not pH-dependent very useful.

-As pH increases, it is necessary to utilize higher dosages of sulfur dioxide to maintain an optimal level of oxidation protection.
+Oxidation and Shelf-life As pH increases, it is necessary to utilize higher dosages of sulfur dioxide to maintain an optimal level of oxidation protection.

-Calcium Tartrate Instability

-The risk of calcium tartrate instability is higher due to the greater amount of tartrate ions in suspension which triggers crystal precipitation in bottle and, therefore, a loss in acidity.
+Calcium Tartrate Instability The risk of calcium tartrate instability is higher due to the increased amount of tartrate ions in suspension, which triggers crystal precipitation in bottle and, therefore, a loss in acidity.

-Bentonite efficacy is decreased, making higher dosages necessary.
+Protein Instability Bentonite efficacy is decreased, requiring higher dosages being needed.

+01 -

 ANTIMICROBIAL PROTECTION

 Higher pH increases the risk of microbial spoilage due to the reduced efficacy of sulfur dioxide.
 A wine with pH 4 requires higher doses of $SO_2$ (about 4 times higher) than a wine with pH 3.2.
 EnartisStab Micro M is a preparation of pre-activated chitosan which provides antioxidant, antioxidasic and antimicrobial protection comparable to sulfur dioxide but independent of wine pH.
-Even at pH 3.9, it controls the start of malolactic fermentation (Graph 1).
+Even at pH 3.9 it inhibits the start of malolactic fermentation (Graph 1).

-Graph 1: Effect of EnartisStab Micro M at pH 3.5 and pH 3.9 with <0.1 mg/L of molecular $SO{2'}$ inoculated with 1 g/hL EnartisML Silver.

-02 OXIDATION AND SHELF-LIFE

-Low quantities of available free $SO_2$ mean a higher risk of oxidation and a shorter shelflife for the finished product.
-Hideki is an innovative tannin because of its high degree of purification and strong antioxidant protection.
+Graph 1: Effect of EnartisStab Micro M at pH = 3.5 (graph on the left) and pH 3.9 (graph on the right) with <0.1 mg/L of molecular SO2, inoculated with 1 g/hL EnartisML Silver.
+02 - OXIDATION AND SHELF-LIFE Low quantities of available free ${\rm SO_2}$ means a higher risk of oxidation and a shorter shelf-life of the finished product.
+Hideki is an innovative tannin due to its high degree of purification and strong antioxidant protection.
 These characteristics allow free $SO_2$ to last longer (Graph 2).
 The addition of 1-3 g/hL of Hideki is particularly beneficial at pre-bottling, especially for wines with high pH.

-Graph 2: Hideki allows for enhanced antioxidant protection even at high pH compared to the addition of $SO_2$ alone.
+Graph 2: Hideki allows for enhanced antioxidant protection even at high pH compared to the addition of SO2 alone.

 pH: A CRUCIAL ASPECT OF WINEMAKING

+03 ----

-03 CALCIUM TARTRATE INSTABILITY
+CALCIUM TARTRATE INSTABILITY

-Wine pH has an impact on the dissociation grade of tartaric acid (Graph 3) and, consequently, the likelihood of calcium salt formation.
-When dealing with wines above pH 3.5, it is important to consider the presence of tartrate ions ( $T^{2-}$ ) as they increase the probability of calcium tartrate precipitation.
+Wine pH has an impact on the dissociation of tartaric acid ( $Graph\ 3$ ) and, consequently, the likelihood of calcium salt formation.
+When dealing with wines with a pH above 3.5, it is important to consider the presence of tartrate ions ( $T^2$ -) as they increase the probability of calcium tartrate precipitation.